 Friends and Family

-Business owners have traditionally turned to friends and family when they need more money than they can provide or raise on their own resources.
-Friends and family financing may be structured as either as a loan or as an investment, depending on the needs of the parties involved
+Business owners have traditionally turned to friends and family when they need more money than they can provide or raise with their own resources.
+Friends and family financing may be structured either as a loan or an investment, depending on the needs of the parties involved

 Businesses typically use a credit card for startup needs, day-to-day office supplies, small equipment purchases, online purchases, and online advertising.

 Online lenders like OnDeck and Kabbage provide a source for short-term loans and lines of credit that may be easier for some small businesses to qualify for than funding through commercial banks.

 Bank Loans and Lines of Credit

 Banks are the go-to source for many business finance needs.
 Although specific types of financing options may vary from bank to bank, a large commercial bank may offer business lines of credit, term loans, SBA loans, commercial real estate loans, and other specialized services.

 Related: How to Get a Business Loan When the Bank Says “No”